Allan Hobson: Biography

+In 2001, Hobson suffered a stroke affecting a part of his brainstem that he had previously studied for its impact on sleep.
+He was unable to sleep for eight days, resulting in various hallucinations, and didn't dream for a month.
+He documented the experience and later wrote about it multiple times.
+After the episode, and his doctors' lack of interest in his subjective experience, he became more open to the value of more subjective aspects of dreams.

 Hobson's sense of humor was shown in such quips as: “The only known function of sleep is to cure sleepiness".

 Work

 In addition to his many paid appointments, Hobson was actively involved with four groups relating to his neurological sleep research: the Society Memberships, the Society for Neuroscience, the Society for Sleep Research, the AAAS, and the International Association for the Study of Dreams (IASD), for which he used to be president.

 Dream theories

 Hobson's research specialty was quantifying mental events and correlating them with quantified brain events, with special reference to waking, sleeping and dreaming.
-Hobson's recent work puts forward the idea that during dreaming, different aspects of the conscious mind; Primary consciousness and Secondary consciousness, which are distinct from unified qualia, enter a self-referential interplay where by one constantly creates the environment of another.
+Hobson's recent work puts forward the idea that during dreaming, different aspects of the conscious mind, Primary consciousness and Secondary consciousness, which are distinct from unified qualia, enter a self-referential interplay where by one constantly creates the environment of another.
 In this way, secondary consciousness performs the role of the dream environment itself, with the primary consciousness, not usually involved in self-awareness in waking life, becoming the object of conscious identity.

 This process transpires for multiple reasons, but the primary one suggested is as a means to reductively simplify and stabilise the ideas learned in waking consciousness to less computationally complex ones, to improve overall system stability and reduce computational entropy, or free energy.
 Free energy is proposed by Hobson and Friston to correlate with capacity for an organism to experience shock or surprise.
 Thus, for humans, the process of daily learning becomes unsustainable without a corresponding process to revert from these neuroplastic increases in complexity.

 Since 2009, he had been developing his theory of 'proto-consciousness.'
 According to this theory, dreaming is the most readily available representative of primary or proto-consciousness.
 Primary or proto-consciousness represents a relatively more primitive stage of consciousness that develops earlier in both evolutionary and ontological terms.
 In Psychodynamic Neurology (2015), he discussed the little-studied yet crucial role that proto-consciousness plays in overseeing and organizing the intricately complex growth of the individual, from zygote to fetus, through the trimesters in utero, and following parturition, and draws parallels with analogous phases of development in animals such as cats.